- Location: Age UK North Tyneside

 Please note, this service is not available outside Age UK North Tyneside - Head Office's catchment area.

-Our professional Dementia Connections team currently consists of seven Admiral Nurses and five Dementia Coordinators.
+Our professional Admiral Nurses service currently consists of five Admiral Nurses and our Coordinating Officer.

 • To provide a holistic package of services that can support both people living with dementia, and their carers at all points through their dementia journey.

 • To be recognised as an expert in dementia and as a lead provider of information and services for people living with dementia, and their carers.

 • To be a lead provider of care and support services for people living with dementia and their carers in North Tyneside.

 • To ensure people living with dementia and their carers have access to preventative activities.

 • To ensure people living with dementia are valued and can continue to make a positive contribution to community life.